HearthSim/hearthsim.info/docs/deckstrings.md

 deckstring as compact as possible.
 **Each card is represented with a varint DBF ID as mentioned before.**

-Heroes: An array of heroes present in the deck.
+Heroes: An array of initial heroes present in the deck.
 In other words, which hero the deck was made for.
 You should really always expect one.
 Additional note: The hero's class determines which class the deck is for, but the deck is ostensibly made for a hero, not a class.
 If the specified hero is a hero skin, it will be used instead of the main hero iff available.

+**Note on heroes**: Although it is an array, it is used for the *initial hero*, not *playable heroes* (such as the Frozen Throne heroes).
+If you can draw it, do not use this array.

 Single-copy cards: Cards for which there is exactly one copy in the deck.
 2-copy cards: Cards for which there is exactly two copies in the deck.